 A copy of my CV can be foundhere.
-(Updated September 2017)
+(Updated March 2019)

 Born and raised in Los Angeles, California, I recieved my undergraduate degree from Cornell University, with a double-major in Economics and Philosophy and a concentration in Law and Society.
 My undergraduate thesis was on a political game theoretic analysis of the separation of powers in the US.

 Upon graduation from Cornell, I moved to the UK, where I already had citizenship.
 From October 2006 to February 2008, I worked as an analyst in strategy at Lloyds TSB, the UK's largest retail bank at the time.
 During this time, I started working pro-bono as an economic consultant at KenyaWorks, a non-profit organization focused on providing vocational training and finance for community projects in rural Kenya.
 Through this, I conducted field work in Kenya and recognized the need for further education in development economics.
 Following a brief stint on the Obama for America campaign, I enrolled in the Economics MPhil program at Oxford.
 My MPhil thesis was entitled, "stunted growth: a DSGE analysis of credit constraints on technology investment," and it received the highest mark of macroeconomics theses that year.